mkmk88/ci40-weather-station/README.md

 In menuconfig please press `/` and type `weather-station-gateway` one occurrence will appear.
 Mark it with `<*>` and do save of config.
 In terminal type `make` to build openwrt image with this application.
-After uploading to ci40 edit file located in `/etc/init.d/weather_station_initd` and put proper switch arguments related to clicks which you put into mikroBus port.
+After uploading to Ci40 edit file located in `/etc/init.d/weather_station_initd` and put proper switch arguments related to clicks which you put into mikroBus port.

 ---

 ## Setup For Execution

-Lumpy implements an AwaLWM2M Client to communicate the with the Creator Device Server and its required few steps to be done before running the project.
-(Please, verify if you have the application and its dependencies installed, described in the previous steps).
+The Weather Station implements an AwaLWM2M Client to communicate the with the Creator Device Server.
+Bellow, you can find the steps to start the project on Ci40.

+**Note:** Verify if you have installed the application and its dependencies, described in the previous steps.

 1. First of all go to
 [**Creator Developer Console**](http://console.creatordev.io/), create an account